martinezpl/owlie-yt-addon/README.md

 ## Local installation

-Clone this repository.
+1. Clone this repository.
+2. run `./build.sh BROWSER MANIFEST_VERSION`

+If we do not have the specific manifest, feel free to create it and send a PR.

 ### Firefox

 1. Go to this address: `about:debugging#/runtime/this-firefox`
 2. Click `Load Temporary Add-on...`
-3. Select `manifest.json` in the `firefox` directory
+3. Select `manifest.json` in the `dist/v2/firefox` directory

 ### Chrome

 1. Go to this address: `chrome://extensions/`
-2. Drag `chromium` directory into Chrome's window
+2. Drag `dist/v3/chrome` directory into Chrome's window

 ## How to use